mdecastro/asiairMini-SonyA7CII/readme.md

 ## In the ASIAIR App

 The exposure time is limited to 30 seconds.
 I'll try to unlock that later.
 In the meantime I think we can use a shutter release cable.
+Update 1: The 30 sec limit is only for the preview mode.
+In Autorun mode you can set as much as you want.

 <img width="1200" height="977" alt="WhatsApp Image 2026-05-04 at 19 40 16" src="https://github.com/user-attachments/assets/dade5841-3026-429e-bbd7-0d4cb366fcad" />